 Charity: water addresses this dynamic by simply separating its two functions: one fund for administrative expenses, one for water projects.
 This allows foundations and private donors with deeper relationships to charity: water gauge the organization's effectiveness and cover overhead costs accordingly.
 More importantly, it gives everyday donors confidence that 100% of their gifts will be channeled into water projects.
 Charity: water calls this a “100% model.”

 With droughts, depleted water tables, and the disastrous effects of climate change upon us, access to fresh water is an increasingly urgent priority in our world.
 Beyond solutions like wells and catchments, charity: water’s “next big thing” is the implementation of pipelines.
 The organization is also working to improve how they fix broken wells, select effective field partners, and more precisely measure each project’s impact.

 The team at charity: water has set forth the courageous goal of delivering at least 100 million people safe drinking water over the next 10 years.
-We’re inspired by this vision and have put our support behind the cause with a Namaste Foundation Impact Gift, timed with the generous recent matching program by Virginia Clay.
+We’re inspired by this vision and have put our support behind the cause, timed with the generous recent matching program by Virginia Clay.